jugglinmike/command-the-command-line/src/material/process-bounds/index.md

 We previously discussed options and environment variables in :chapter:command-invocation: (although we didn't refer to them as "communication channels" at the time).
+If we want to provide input in this way, we have to do this at the moment we create the process.
+We can't change the options or the environment variables of a running process.

 ---